Vzhouhan/SUCTNet/README.md

 Han Zhou, Yusheng Lian, Jin Li, Zilong Liu, Xuheng Cao, Chao Ma

-Our SUCTNet has been accepted by optics laser in engineering.
+Our SUCTNet has been accepted by Optics Laser in Engineering.
 Code and models are coming soon.